alfa-th/bandcamp-analytics/README.md

 # Data Engineering Zoomcamp Capstone Project
-This project leverages [Component's dataset](https://components.one/datasets/bandcamp-sales) containing [Bandcamp](https://bandcamp.com/) transactions from September 9, 2020 to October 2, 2020, to gain insights into sales and evaluate the effectiveness of Bandcamp's business model.
-The insights obtained from this project are similar to those presented in Component's report, [The Chaos Bazaar](https://components.one/posts/bandcamp-the-chaos-bazaar).
-While the Component's report already provides better insights than this project, the project owner undertakes it to hone their data engineering skills, including pipeline orchestration, DBT ETL, terraform, and other related techniques.
+This project leverages Component's dataset containing Bandcamp transactions from September 9, 2020 to October 2, 2020, to gain insights into sales and evaluate the effectiveness of Bandcamp's business model.
+The insights obtained from this project are similar to those presented in Component's report, The Chaos Bazaar.
+While the Component's report might provides better insights than this project, the project owner undertakes it to hone their data engineering skills, including pipeline orchestration, DBT ELT, terraform, and other related techniques.

+I would also like to express my appreciation to [DataTalks.Club](datatalks.club) for providing me with the opportunity to learn data engineering in a structured and effective way, as well as for offering various chances to practice and improve my skills.
+Thanks to their resources and support, I have been able to learn and test my abilities in docker, pipeline orchestration, apache spark for batch processing, DBT for ELT, kafka for stream processing, and related techniques.

 ## Technology Stacks
 - [Terraform](https://www.terraform.io/) for IaC